Hager-elhwarii/Ultimate-Html-Interview-Questions/README.md

 ## Q. Difference between link tag `<link>` and anchor tag `<a>`?

 * The anchor tag `<a>` is used to create a hyperlink to another webpage or to a certain part of the webpage and these links are clickable, whereas, link tag `<link>` defines a link between a document and an external resource and these are not clickable

+## Q. In how many ways you can display HTML elements?

+* `inline`: Using this we can display any block-level element as an inline element.
+The height and width attribute values of the element will not affect.
+* `block`: using this, we can display any inline element as a block-level element.
+* `inline-block`: This property is similar to inline, except by using the display as inline-block, we can actually format the element using height and width values.
+* `flex`: It displays the container and element as a flexible structure.
+It follows flexbox property.
+* `inline-flex`: It displays the flex container as an inline element while its content follows the flexbox properties.
+* `grid`: It displays the HTML elements as a grid container.
+* `none`: Using this property we can hide the HTML element.

 ## Q. ***Name 5 common block-level and inline HTML elements?***